openconfig/featureprofiles/feature/experimental/bgp/ate_tests/bgp_remove_private_as/README.md

     *   Inject routes with AS_PATH modified to have private AS number 65501 from eBGP neighbor #1 (ATE Port1).
     *   Validate received routes on ATE Port2 should have AS Path "500 100 65501".
-    *   Configure "remove private AS" on DUT.
+    *   Configure "remove private AS" with type PRIVATE_AS_REMOVE_ALL  on DUT.
     *   Validate that private AS numbers are stripped before advertisement to the eBGP peer ATE Port2.
     *   AS path for received routes on ATE Port2 should be "500 100".
     *   TODO: different patterns of private AS should be tested.